chandankr014/satellite-ground-estimation/README.md

-# satellite-ground-estimation
+# AIM
-Satellite based ground estimation of PM2.5
+- To build a program to analyse and estimate the satellite and ground data.
+-